benmerckx/monsoon/README.md

 	function end();
 	// End the response with given output function send(output: String);
+	// Set content-type to text/html;charset=utf-8 and end the response function html(output: String);
 	// End the response with the file's contents, content-type will be set automatically but can be set explicitly function sendFile(path: String, ?contentType: String) }